tdupoiron-org/actions-sentinel/README.md

 - Triggers on issue creation and editing
 - Only processes issues with the label `actions-whitelist-request`
 - Extracts the requested action reference from the issue description
+- Updates the issue title to include the action reference
 - Logs the action reference for further processing

 ## How It Works